eliwilliams1337/website/projects/interviews.md

 # "I die in this one"

-A list of prompt based responses, all formatted here.
+A list of prompt based responses all listed below ↓

 If you recieved this link, please consider it an invitation to complete the below interview.